Puerto Rico Securities Arbitration & Litigation Lawyers

 - FINRA oversees and regulates all broker-dealers in the United States.
 FINRA, in conjunction with the Securities and Exchange Commission (SEC) also creates and enforces the securities laws.

-Gana Weinstein LLP is now investigating claims against major Puerto Rico brokerage firms including UBS Puerto Rico, Popular Securities, Inc., and Santander Securities, Corp. concerning misleading sales practices of their proprietary fixed income funds.
+Our FINRA attorneys are now investigating claims against major Puerto Rico brokerage firms including UBS Puerto Rico, Popular Securities, Inc., Oriental, and Santander Securities, Corp. concerning misleading sales practices of their proprietary fixed income funds like Puerto Rico Bond Funds.
 Customers have come forward claiming that their advisors falsely promoted Puerto Rico bond funds as investments designed for capital preservation, stability, and providing current income.
 Investors have also claimed that their advisors recommended placing the majority of their assets, sometimes on margin or credit, into the Puerto Rico bond funds placing their entire retirement savings at risk.

 UBS Puerto Rico bond funds include: